HCIS-Lab/IDS_s24/HW0/README.md

   [Paper](https://arxiv.org/pdf/2210.14222.pdf), [GitHub](https://github.com/autonomousvision/plant)

 ## Submission
-Please submit a 1 minute video of you running mannul_control.py on 1 version of CARLA before 3/6 23:59, this sumbission counts for 2% of your final score.
+Please submit a 1 minute video of you running mannul_control.py on 1 version of CARLA before 3/6 23:59, this sumbission accounts for 2% of your final score.